tangowhisky37/ArduinoProjects/README.md

    - http://www.nodemcu.com

-IoT (Internet Of Things) Web Server using the NodeMCU ESP8266 board (Code at Nodemcu_Geekcreit/Web_Server/)
+IoT (Internet Of Things) Web Server using the NodeMCU ESP8266 board (https://github.com/tangowhisky37/ArduinoProjects/tree/master/Nodemcu_Geekcreit/Web_Server)
 - The NodeMCU board is one among the many ESP8266 boards out there but with a bit of a difference.
 - This board is affordable, connects to a USB port of your machine, is breadboard friendly and most importantly works with the Arduino IDE.
 - This program is a copy of the Web Server program that comes with the NodeMCU tutorials part of the examples in your Arduino IDE for NodeMCU.